 It doesn’t matter whether you groom your nails regularly, paint them carefully, pick and bite your cuticles, or get regular manicures.
 Your nails aren’t just decorative appendages that are meant to look pretty.
 They actually have a lot to say about your health if you knew how to listen to them.
 Every little detail can give you clues about your health, whether they are lined, cracked, discolored, chipped, or brittle.
 If you take the time to pay more attention to your nails, there’s no way you’ll miss the signs.
-So, here’s a simple guide to what you may find and an easy way to interpret and understand what your nails are trying to tell you!
+So, here’s a simple guide to what you may find and an easy way to interpret and understand what your nails tell about your health!

-Brittle & Weak Nails: Frail nails are among the most commonly reported problems and are often indicative of nutritional deficiencies.
+Weak & Brittle Nails: Frail nails are among the most commonly reported problems and are often indicative of nutritional deficiencies.
 Taking multivitamin supplements can help strengthen the nails.
 Like your skin, the nails also need moisture and should not be exposed to harsh chemicals or repeated wet and dry conditions.
+So, the next time you find your nails breaking too easily, include some highly nutritious food to your diet like green leafy vegetables, fruits, sprouts, pulses, nuts, etc. Also, ensure that you don’t use nail polish removers are other chemical-induced products on your nails very often.

-Pale Or White Nails: Healthy fingernails are generally a pale shade of pink and don’t break easily.
-Pale nails can be a sign of anemia, which is basically an iron deficiency.
-This means that your body doesn’t have enough red blood cells and therefore the organs don’t receive the requisite oxygen.
+Pale Or White Nails: Healthy nails are generally a pale shade of pink and don’t break easily.
+Pale nails can be a sign of anemia – an health condition that results due to iron deficiency.
+This means that your body doesn’t have enough red blood cells and therefore the organs don’t receive the requisite oxygen which can have an effect on your overall health.
 Consuming foods rich in iron such as green leafy vegetables can help correct this deficiency.
 In rare cases, pale nails can also indicate more serious conditions like congestive heart failure or liver disease.

 Yellow Nails: Pronounced yellowing of the nails is usually indicative of a fungal infection.
 Tea tree oil is an easy way to combat this infection, but you can also use OTC antifungal creams and should keep the nails dry.
 Yellowing nails could also be a sign of the overuse of nail polish, so take a break from painting your nails for a while.